 After your plant has gone dormant (late fall before freezing, or early spring before re-emergence), you will need to lift and divide your plant into at least 3 pieces and replant them to keep it vigorous and healthy.
-When in ground you will be doing this every 5 to 6 years.
-In a pot you will need most likely need to do this after your third year, which then of course will reduce your next crop as the plant reestablishes.
+When in the ground you will be doing this every 5 to 6 years.
+In a pot, you will need most likely need to do this after your third year, which then, of course, will reduce your next crop as the plant reestablishes.

 Container Growing Troubleshooting

 Ideally, growing rhubarb in a pot isn’t the best way to grow it.
 For the most part, rhubarb is a plant that is considered trouble free and easy to grow.
 In the ground, even if it is neglected it will continue to thrive with enough moisture – when left to its own devices.
 In a pot, there are many more factors to consider to keep your plant healthy and producing.

 But with that being mentioned, given the proper mentioned care and attention, rhubarb will do well for you in a pot.
 As always, trouble may pop up from time to time so it’s best to be aware of what might be going on so you can deal with them as they arise.
 Below are some of the common problems seen in container grown plants.